-Santa Margarita Academy: Community Day School has been designated as an Equity Multiplier funding school, reflecting our commitment to addressing the unique challenges faced by our students.
+Santa Margarita Academy, FUESD's Community Day School, has been designated as an Equity Multiplier funding school, reflecting our commitment to addressing the unique challenges faced by our students.
 These students, who are at a heightened risk of dropping out, often struggle with both pupil engagement and academic achievement.
 Through this funding, we aim to provide equitable access to resources and support, ensuring that every student has the opportunity to succeed academically and thrive personally.
 Our focus is on creating an inclusive learning environment that meets the diverse needs of our students, ultimately fostering greater engagement, achievement, and long-term success.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 4.1 Daily Attendance 91.54% 96% or higher 4.2 Annual Teacher and Student Data will be given as a pre/post Teacher Perception Data Student Perception Data Perception Data for both Teacher & Students at the end of year or when they exit the program.
-Overall goal: continued support to "at promise students" with re-engagment
+Metric# Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 4.1 Daily Attendance 91.54% 88.16% 96% or higher decreased by 3.38% Annual Teacher and Student Data will be given as a pre/post Teacher Perception Data Student Perception Data Perception Data for both Teacher & Students at the end of year or when they exit the program.
+Overall goal: to support "at promise students" with re-engagement in a Perception Data for both Teacher & Students at the end of year or when they exit the program.
+Overall goal: to support "at promise students" Perception Data for both Teacher & Students at the end of year or when they exit the program.
+Overall goal: continued support to "at Perception Data for both Teacher & Students at the end of year or when they exit the program.
+Overall goal: to support "at promise students"

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Teacher Response: Overall: Able to meet the needs and the goals for students within program.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline traditional school environment.
+Teacher Response: Overall: Able to meet the needs and the goals for students within program.
 Strength: Students are provided opportunities to reflect and set personal goals.
 Area of Need: Providing access to career and college exploration and opportunities to make connections.
 Student Responses: Overall: Students felt they were supported with rethinking their choices in a positive way that would help with return to school.
-Strength: Community services activities that gave purpose and built positive self esteem.
-Area of Need: More time with academic instruction with the teacher rather than online course work. in a traditional school enviroment.
+Strength: Community services activities that gave purpose and built positive self-esteem.
+Area of Need: More time with academic instruction with the teacher rather than online course work. with reengagement in a traditional school environment.
+Teacher Response: Overall: Able to meet the needs and the goals for students within program.
+Strength: Students are provided opportunities to foster positive relationships.
+This focus helps cultivate a strong sense of belonging, synergy, and engagement as they develop leadership and communication skills.
+Area of Need: Providing access to mental health and socialemotional supports and resources for both students and families. promise students" with re- engagement in a traditional school environment.
 Qualitative responses from both students and teacher that demonstrate positive support to goal of the program.
 Teacher Response: Overall: Continue to meet the needs and the goals for students within program.
-Student Responses: Overall: Students responses continue to demonstrate positive supports that will help with return to school.
-4.3 District Local Data - Star 360 Math and ELA taken with grown pre/post time in program.
-District Local Data - Star 360 Math and ELA taken with grown
+Student Responses: Overall: Students responses continue to demonstrate positive supports that will help with return to school. with re- engagement in a traditional school environment.
+Teacher Response: Strength shifted to positive relationships and the developing leadership and communication skills.
+Area of Need shifted to mental health and social emotion supports.
+Student Responses: Strength included Attendance and STEAM activities Area of need: Access to information regarding the high school